 Asharos scowled and planted his fists against his hips.
-He tapped his toes against the smooth flooring.
+He tapped his toes against the smooth metal flooring.
 “Find him!
 He can’t have gone far, not in his condition.”
-His followers scattered, trying to carry out his instructions.
+His followers saluted, their hands forming the sign of the goddess, and scattered to carry out his instructions.

-He sighed and looked at Aenek, smoothing his features in an attempt to look unconcerned.
+He sighed and smoothed his pale features, trying to look unconcerned.
+He scanned the room, passing over each of his maesters until his eyes landed on Aenek.
 “Did he say anything to you?
 Anything at all?”

-The only way to tell him apart from his twin brother these days was their health.
-Aenek’s skin wasn’t jaundiced and lacked the deep bruising and eczema brought on by Kenian’s illness.
-Aenek appeared to be in good health and, in this case, looks weren’t deceptive.
-It was a mystery as to why the illness presented in only one twin, but since the cause of Rescher’s Syndrome was as yet unknown, both the twins and their doctors remained in the dark.
+The only way to tell the twins apart these days was their health.
+Both men sported shaggy reddish–brown hair and blue eyes, but Aenek lacked the deep bruising and eczema brought on by Kenian’s illness.
+Aenek’s complexion appeared healthy and, in this case, looks weren’t deceptive.
+Why the illness presented in only one twin was a mystery.
+The cause of Rescher’s Syndrome was as yet unknown, so both the twins and their doctors remained in the dark.